monikase/Data-Analytics-Projects/_11-Chess Assignment/Chess_Improved_Version(In progress).md

         else:
             print("Invalid input.
 Use format 'piece position'.")

+    # 2. Get up to 16 black pieces from console
     for i in range(16):
         black_input = input(f"Enter black piece {i+1} and position (or 'done'): ").lower()
         if black_input == "done":